speedshi/MALMI/README.md

 ```

 ## Reference
 We are current working on a paper about MALMI.
 When it is published, we will update the paper information here.
-Please cite the paper in your documents if you are using MALMI.
+Please cite the paper in your documents if you use MALMI.